-International students with F-1 Visas may only enroll in online courses if they are simultaneously taking the required minimum on campus courses at SSU: undergraduate degree program (2 courses minimum), graduate degree program (1 course minimum), undergraduate-level certificate (2 courses minimum), and graduate-level certificates (1 course minimum).
+International students with F-1 Visas in the U.S. may only enroll in online courses if they are simultaneously taking the required minimum number of on-campus (in-person) courses at SSU every term:

+- undergraduate degree program (2 on-campus courses minimum), - graduate degree program (1 on-campus course minimum), - undergraduate-level certificate (2 on-campus courses minimum), and - graduate-level certificates (1 on-campus course minimum).